mccbryan3/ansible_workshop_files/docs/LECTURE1.3-MAIN.md

 192.168.1.111
 ```

 If you would like to use a name for a host but cannot resolve the name you can specify the ```ansible_host``` variable after the name to tell ansible to use that as the connection "name" for the host during play execution.
+Any host variable can be assigned in this manner by appending the variable inline.
 ```
 server1 ansible_host=192.168.1.111
 ```